 \begin{theorem} The value of the Hamiltonian $H\left(q,p\right)$ remains invariant on the trajectories of the Hamiltonian dynamics. \end{theorem}

-This result implies that the acceptance probability in the HMC is one and that the points on the trajectories of the Hamiltonian dynamics have the same associated density according to the Boltzmann distribution, as mentioned in the section \ref{se_construc}.
-Furthermore, Hamiltonian dynamics are volume-preserving in phase space.
-This result is known as Liouville's theorem, which is presented in \ref{teo_lio} and demonstrated in \cite{hand}.
+This result implies that the acceptance probability in the HMC is one and that the points on the trajectories of the Hamiltonian dynamics have the same associated density according to the Boltzmann distribution, as mentioned in the Section \ref{se_construc}.
+Further, Hamiltonian dynamics are volume-preserving in phase space.
+This is known as Liouville's theorem, presented next and proved in \cite{hand}.

-\begin{theorem} Liouville's theorem.
-The volume of a region $\omega$ in the phase space is conserved if the points on its boundary $d\left(\omega\right)$ move according to Hamilton's equations. \end{theorem}
+\begin{theorem}[Liouville's theorem] The volume of a region $\omega$ in the phase space is conserved if the points on its boundary $d\left(\omega\right)$ move according to Hamilton's equations. \end{theorem}

-The importance of volume preservation for the HMC algorithm lies in the fact that if it is not preserved, one would have to compute the determinant of the Jacobian matrix of the transformation every time a new state in the chain is proposed, in order to modify the acceptance and rejection rate, which would be computationally expensive \citep{hand}.
+The importance of volume preservation for the HMC algorithm lies in the fact that if it is not preserved, one would have to compute the determinant of the Jacobian matrix of the transformation each time a new state is proposed, in order to modify the acceptance rate, which would be computationally expensive~\cite{hand}.

-Finally, is important to mention the symplectic property of Hamiltonian dynamics.
-To define this property, it is essential to bear in mind the definitions presented in \eqref{mat_sim} and \eqref{tra_sim}.
+Finally, it is important to mention the symplectic property of Hamiltonian dynamics.
+To define this property, it is essential to consider the definitions presented in \eqref{mat_sim} and \eqref{tra_sim}.